 Palatable Conceptions of Disembodied Being – Review

-This time, I’m looking at a different kind of paper – “Palatable Conceptions of Disembodied Being: Terra Incognita in the Space of Possible Minds” by Murray Shanahan.
-This one isn’t dense technically, but it’s definitely packed with food for thought, leaning more into philosophy.
-It tackles the idea of consciousness in contemporary AI systems, specifically focusing on the disembodied nature of Large Language Models (LLMs).
+This time, I’m looking at a different kind of paper, “Palatable Conceptions of Disembodied Being: Terra Incognita in the Space of Possible Minds” by Murray Shanahan.
+This one isn’t technically dense, but it made me think a lot.
+It focuses on consciousness in contemporary AI systems, especially the disembodied nature of LLMs.

-The paper asks: if we were to think about consciousness for LLMs, what would that even look like, given their unique characteristics?
+The paper asks: if we were to think about consciousness for LLMs, what would that even look like?
 Shanahan points out that these systems have, from our perspective, a “profoundly fragmented sense of time and a radically fractured form of selfhood.”
-They are ‘exotic’ compared to biological minds, lacking bodies and continuous interaction with a physical world, even though their language abilities can seem very human-like.
+They are “exotic” compared to biological minds.
+They lack bodies and continuous interaction with the physical world, even though their language abilities can feel very human-like.

 Disembodiment

-Unlike humans and animals, LLMs don’t interact with a persistent, physical world through a spatially confined body.
-They exist as computational processes, running on hardware, interacting via text or other data streams.
-This lack of embodiment is a fundamental difference from biological intelligence.
+Unlike humans and animals, LLMs don’t interact with a persistent physical world through a spatially confined body.
+They exist as computational processes running on hardware, interacting through text or other data streams.
+This lack of embodiment separates them from biological intelligence.

 Fragmented Temporality

 LLM operation is discrete and interruptible.
 Generating one token is a distinct computational step.
 You could pause indefinitely between generating the nth and (n+1)th token, and the LLM wouldn’t notice.
-This contrasts sharply with the continuous, non-interruptible flow of time and processing in a biological brain operating within the physical world.
+This is very different from the continuous flow of time and processing in a biological brain inside the physical world.

 Fractured Selfhood

-The notion of a single, unified ‘self’ is hard to apply to LLMs.
+The idea of a single, unified “self” is hard to apply to LLMs.

 - Multiple Instances: A single underlying model can run multiple instances concurrently, serving different users or tasks.